 The Better The Setting, The More Relaxed The Child!

-The Setting – If you are lucky enough to have access to a studio with a good lighting set up, and if the parents are after the more formal shots then great.
-However, for most photographers starting out, this is usually out of the question as the costs and spce required are sometimes quite high.
+Choosing The Setting for Child Photography.
+Are you are lucky enough to have access to a studio with a good lighting set up?
+Are the parents after the more formal shots?
+Great.
+However, for most photographers starting out, this is usually out of the question.
+The costs and space required are sometimes quite high.

 Get the parents to either clear a bit of space, if necessary, or check out their bedrooms to see if they are suitable.
 If a garden is at your disposal, and it is a nice day, use it!
 Gardens and lawns are a great place to photograph your child or children, but be prepared to get a little mucky.
-Make sure that you understand the light and how it affects the shot in each setting as it will tend to differ depending on the mixture of light bulbs and natural, available light.
+Make sure that you understand the light and how it affects the shot in each setting.
+It will tend to differ depending on the mixture of light bulbs and natural, available light.

 Failing all of that, arrange to meet the family at their favourite location outdoors.
 Perhaps one that you know is quite photogenic and flattering.
 One that is also appealing to the child and will help them to relax and play.
 A happy child makes a great subject to photograph.